No. 3 Notre Dame rolls to 12-0 season, beats rival USC 24-17 | New Country 923

 J.T.
 Daniels passed for 349 yards for the Trojans (5-7), who will stay home for the bowl season after their first losing season since 2000.
 Vaughns caught 12 passes for 120 yards in what might have been the final game for coach Clay Helton, who is under pressure after the Trojans lost five of their final six games in a dismaying collapse.

+USC athletic director Lynn Swann didn’t make an immediate announcement on Helton’s future.

+“The best is yet to be, I truly believe that,” Helton said.
+“I watched the men that are out there, both old and young, and see guys that are truly talented individuals that will develop into a quality football team that can win championships.
+I know that and I believe that in them.”

-After USC won eight straight over Notre Dame in the 2000s, the Irish have claimed the Jeweled Shillelagh in six of the last nine meetings in this classic college football matchup.
+After USC won eight straight over Notre Dame in the 2000s, the Irish have won six of the last nine meetings in this classic college football matchup.
 Notre Dame is the first road team to win in the series since 2012, when the Irish also completed an unbeaten regular season with a victory at the Coliseum.

-Only four USC teams have finished with losing records since 1961, but this clearly talented group gave a tough game to the powerhouse Irish, who faced their first double-digit deficit of the year when USC went up 10-0 in the second quarter.
-The Trojans’ 289 yards in the first half were 64 more than the Irish had allowed before halftime all season.
+Only four USC teams have finished with losing records since 1961, but this clearly talented group gave a tough game to the powerhouse Irish.
+The Trojans’ 289 yards in the first half were 64 more than the Irish had allowed before halftime all season, and Notre Dame had only trailed twice at any point all season.

-Notre Dame had only trailed twice at any point beforehand in their perfect season, but Williams bounced his 52-yard go-ahead run down the USC sideline shortly after halftime.

-Justin Yoon set a Notre Dame record with his 58th career field goal late in the third, putting the Irish up 17-10.

 Although Jones’ late rumble to the end zone clinched the expected result for Notre Dame, the Trojans were competitive with an elite opponent despite the roiling subplot of their coach’s future.